Quick Facts

 1. AliExpress Plaza (The Local Option)

 This is inventory physically stored in Spanish warehouses.
-If you live in major hubs like Madrid, Barcelona, Valencia, or Sevilla, verified data from December 2025 confirms that many Plaza items now offer next business-day delivery.
-For the rest of the peninsula, the standard is a reliable 3 days.
+If you live in major hubs like Madrid, Barcelona, Valencia, or Sevilla, many Plaza items ship very quickly, with typical delivery times ranging from 2 to 7 days.
+Next-business-day delivery exists for select products but is not guaranteed.
+For most of the peninsula, 2–4 days is the norm.
 If you need electronics or home goods fast, filter strictly for “Plaza.”

 2. The “Choice” Program (The Hybrid)